 Provide pictures that are easy to publish

-- Check what format the image should be sent in (this will usually be a high quality jpeg).
+- Check what format the image should be sent in (usually a high quality jpeg).

-- Include a caption which includes your company's name and the names of anyone in the photo.
+- Include a caption with your company's name and the names of anyone in the photo.

 If possible, have the picture taken by a press photographer